-Aviation Boatswain's Mates play a major part in launching and recovering naval aircraft quickly and safely from land or ships.
+U.S. Navy Aviation Boatswain's Mates play a major part in launching and recovering naval aircraft quickly and safely from land or ships.
 This includes aircraft fueling and fuel systems.
-Later in their careers, ABs can earn the advanced AB rating that requires supervision of all these individual specialties.
+Later in their careers, ABs can earn the advanced AB rating that requires supervision of all three individual specialties.

-Most of the work in this rating is performed outdoors on the deck of aircraft carriers, in all climatic conditions, in fast-paced and often potentially hazardous environments.
+Most of the work in this rating is performed outdoors, often on the decks of aircraft carriers, in all climates and conditions, in fast-paced and often potentially hazardous environments.
 ABs work closely with others in aviation ratings.

 Sea/Shore Rotation for This Rating